esamattis/deno_karabiner/README.md

     -   Although this is not 100% complete.
 PRs welcome!

 Why Deno?
 It's the simplest way to run TypeScript script on macOS.
-No need fiddle with npm and typescript configs.
+No need fiddle with npm and TypeScript configs.

 ## Usage